 As I began to climb the Rhossili Down cliffs the sun came out, immediately casting the entire peninsular in brilliant blue / purple hues from the sky and sea beyond.
 The view was jaw-dropping and the effects of the freezing cold wind seemed to diminish considerably.

-Further along Rhossili Bay and its wide beach came into view, curving in a huge arc running northwards from the village.
-I’ve uploaded a panorama of the whole view here.
+Further along, Rhossili Bay and its wide beach came into view, curving in a huge arc running northwards from the village.
+I’ve uploaded a panorama of the whole view.

-The hilltop is covered in corse heather which is ideally suited for the sort of battering it gets from the wind and sea as well as the horses which graze on it.
+The hilltop is covered in coarse heather which is ideally suited for the sort of battering it gets from the wind and sea as well as the horses which graze on it.

 Once I had taken in the view from the top I headed back down toward the village and walked southwards in the opposite direction along the cliff top.